airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

       ]
     }

-Data objects map directly to series and groups in SDMX-ML messages:

-- Series have both dimensions and observations fields.
+In this case, data objects map directly to series in SDMX-ML messages (series, in SDMX 2.1, is a generic term that covers both time series and cross-sections).
+Series have both dimensions and observations fields.
 Attributes field is optional in case there are no attributes at the series level.
 The array values in the dimensions field are always integers (null is not possible).
-- Groups have always attributes field.
-They also have dimensions field unless the attributes are attached at the data set level.
-Groups do not have observations field.
-The array values in the dimensions field contain nulls for the dimensions that are wildcarded.

 ### dimensions

 *Array* *nullable*.
 An array of dimension values.
 Each value is an index to the *codes* array in the respective *Dimension* object.
-If the code is *null* then code value for respective dimension is wildcarded.
-Example:

     // Dimensions for series
     "dimensions": [
       0,
-      93,
-      12,
-      1
-    ]

-    // Dimensions for group at sibling set level "dimensions": [
-      null,
       93,
       12,
       1